mthh/geo-validity-check/README.md

 - [ ] Return the first invalidity reason found (instead of all of them) in `invalidity_reason` method ? (because some other checks could fail because of the first invalidity reason)

+- [ ] Implement a rule that states that a `Polygon` is valid if the polygon interior is simply connected (i.e. the rings must not touch in a way that splits the polygon into more than one part) ?

 ## License

 Licensed under either of